Senonches: Geography

 With 4,287 hectares, the forest of Senonches is the largest department, and one of the largest woods in France.
 It is much rich in plant species and shrubs.
 The country is also known for its springs and groundwater (in the forest) that supply a portion of the water distributed in Paris and is captured in Rueil-la-Gadelière.

+The Commune along with another 70 communes shares part of a 47,681 hectare, Natura 2000 conservation area, called the Forêts et étangs du Perche.